 The highest permissible level of a contaminant in drinking water.
-MCLs are set as close to the MCLGs as feasible using the be
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

 Maximum Contaminant Level Goal (MCLG)

 The level of a contaminant in drinking water below which there is no known or expected health risk.
 MCLGs allow for a margin of safety.